Active colloid with externally induced periodic bipolar motility and its cooperative motion: Conclusion and outlook

 There are a number of interesting directions to take for future studies of AC Quincke rollers.
 Experimentally, it is tempting to study formation of larger clusters in denser suspension, as well as dynamical processes of cluster formation.
 Studying the effect of AOT concentration, as reported by Zhang {\it et al.\ } \cite{Zhang2021} for strong DC fields, may also be interesting in the AC case.
 The effect of AOT micelles may be incorporated in our model, in terms of position-dependent conductivity as modeled by Zhang {\it et al.\ } \cite{Zhang2021}.
 Simulations of a collection of particles interacting through the hydrodynamic and electrostatic interactions formulated by Bricard {\it et al.\ } \cite{Bricard2013}, but under an AC field, are also desired.

 From broader perspectives, studies of artificial bipolar SPPs have not been as developed as those for the unidirectional, polar counterparts.
 The system of AC Quincke rollers presented in this work may play a unique role in this context, thanks to their regular reciprocation that takes place at the externally controlled frequency.
+It is known that for some types of self-propelled Janus particles the self-propulsion velocity may be reversed by changing parameters on the external energy source (such as the frequency of the applied voltage, the strength of the light irradiation, etc.) \cite{Vutukuri2020,GomezSolano2017,Mano.etal-PNAS2017,Suzuki2011}, but the propulsion mechanism and the particle interaction are typically very different in the reversed state, so that symmetric reciprocal motion cannot be realized by simply switching between the normal and reversed states back and forth.
+By contrast, the AC Quincke rollers studied in the present work have advantages that the reciprocal motion is almost symmetric, owing simply to the electric field reversal.
 While having fundamental aspects in common with other active matter systems, such as self-propulsion of particles and energy dissipation at multiple scales, periodically driven active systems may serve as a new class of active matter worth exploring.
 We hope that it will develop and contribute to deeper understanding of active matter and related phenomena in biology and non-equilibrium physics, and that controllable bipolar SPPs such as AC Quincke rollers will serve as a useful tool in this direction.